Yaqoub2/Rime-AI-Orchestration/README.md

 ./setup.sh
 ```

-That’s it.
-Everything is installed and running as services!
+> 'That’s it.
+Everything is installed and running as services!'

 `setup.sh` will put project in path: `/opt/Rime-AI-Orchestration`

 ## 🔄 System Workflow